-Bart Valdes, David Simmons and Kendra McCan worked together to secure a Final Judgment of $17,218,510 after a trial in a business law case against an individual who stole millions of dollars from his former employer.
-The case was tried by Bart Valdes in Tampa in mid-July 2016.
+Bart Valdes and David Simmons worked together to secure a Final Judgment of $17,218,510 after a trial in a business law case against an individual who stole millions of dollars from his former employer.
+The case was tried by Bart Valdes in Tampa.

 Complex Business Litigation

-Bart Valdes and Kendra McCan won a $1,002,500 jury verdict for one of the Firm’s long time clients following a three day jury trial in a title insurance claim in the Complex Business Litigation Court for the Ninth Judicial Circuit.
+Bart Valdes won a $1,002,500 jury verdict for one of the Firm’s long time clients following a three day jury trial in a title insurance claim in the Complex Business Litigation Court for the Ninth Judicial Circuit.